 Moreover, Singapore stands out for its somewhat surprising success in effectively regulating RPTs among its state owned enterprises (SOEs).
-Again, on closer inspection, this appears to have little to do with the formal corporate and securities laws that are at the core of the RPT Index and more to do with Singapore's unique institutional and regulatory architecture for promoting good corporate governance in its SOEs.
-Yet, despite Hong Kong's and Singapore's general success in RPT regulation, both jurisdictions have been plagued by pervasive tunneling in listed companies with mainland Chinese controlling shareholders.
-These failures in Hong Kong's and Singapore's otherwise successful RPT regimes suggests that intra-jurisdictional differences may arise in the effectiveness of RPT regulation based on the type of controlling shareholder - an important corporate governance feature that the RPT Index entirely overlooks.
+Again, on closer inspection, this appears to have little to do with the formal corporate and securities laws that are at the core of the RPT Index and more to do with Singapore's unique institutional and regulatory architecture for promoting good corporate governance in its SOEs.23 Yet, despite Hong Kong's and Singapore's general success in RPT regulation, both jurisdictions have been plagued by pervasive wealth tunneling in listed companies with mainland Chinese controlling shareholders.24 These failures in Hong Kong's and Singapore's otherwise successful RPT regulation based on the type of controlling shareholder - an important corporate governance feature that the RPT Index entirely overlooks.25

 We assert that the conspicuous gap between what the RPT Index suggests should be occurring and what is actually occurring in Commonwealth Asia exists because it fails to capture the complexity of RPTs in three respects, which we term: (1) regulatory complexity; (2) shareholder complexity; and, (3) normative complexity.
 First, it appears that the RPT Index overly emphasizes the role played by a jurisdiction's formal corporate and securities laws in determining the effectiveness of its RPT regulation.
-Our detailed comparative analysis of RPTs in Commonwealth Asia's leading economies demonstrates that while a jurisdiction's corporate and securities law are no doubt important, its corporate culture and rule of law norms may be as important - if not more important - in determining the efficiency of its RPT regulation.
-In turn, we suggest that the regulatory complexity of RPTs must be properly appreciated to accurately understand the actual function and role of RPTs in Commonwealth Asia (and, we suspect, elsewhere).
+Our detailed comparative analysis of RPTs